http://naonomeu.com/2015/07/a-piramide-dupla-1/ Vietnam Travel Itinerary

 Interested in travelling to Vietnam?
-I spent one month in Vietnam, travelling from the north to the south by bus.
-I highly recommend at least one month.
+We spent one month in Vietnam, travelling from the north to the south by bus.
+We highly recommend at least one month.
 The country is huge and there is so much to see.
 Vietnam has it all; mountains, deserts, rain forests, and beaches.

 Prepare your trip!
 Vietnam requires a visa from most countries.
 Plan ahead.
 You can easily apply for and pay for a visa online, and pick it up when you arrive at the airport.
 It’s called a “Visa On-Arrival”.
 For an American the cost is about $45 (as of 2016), and you will need to bring a few passport sized photographs of yourself.
 Make sure it is just a head shot, with a white background, and don’t smile!
 It should be about 2″ by 2″ in size.
 Find more information at